 Reception and Storage

-Pick and pack is based around a central warehouse location.
+Pick and pack fulfillment center is based around a central warehouse location.
 Obviously, this means that your products need to get to the warehouse first.
 Warehousing services are common among pick-and-pack providers as they allow for enhanced organization and control over procedures.
 Naturally, your exact warehousing needs are going to depend on the product in question.
 One business may need lots of shelves for individual products so they can later be mixed and matched in accordance to customer wishes.
 Another business may need a single, large section for bulky items.
 In order to provide optimal service and to efficiently carry out the next steps, inventory management services are important here.

 Picking and Packing